Haa District

-Haa District (Dzongkha: ཧཱ་; Wylie: Haa; alternative spellings include "Ha") is one of the 20 dzongkhag or districts comprising Bhutan.
+Haa District (Dzongkha: ཧཱ་རྫོང་ཁག།; Wylie: Haa rzong-khag; alternative spellings include "Ha") is one of the 20 dzongkhag or districts comprising Bhutan.
 An alternative name for the district is "Hidden-Land Rice Valley."
 It the second least-populated dzongkhag in the country after Gasa.

-The most-spoken language of the district is Dzongkha.
+The most-spoken language of the district is Dzongkha, the official and national language of Bhutan.

 The river Haa Chhu, originating at Jomolhari mountain, flows through the district.

 Mystical history of Haa

 The name Haa (pronounced "hah"), as well as the more ancient name Has (Dzongkha: ཧས་; Wylie: Has; pronounced "hay"), connotes esoteric hiddenness.
 Haa's major feature is the Haa Valley, a steep north-south valley with a narrow floor.
 The district is presided over by three mountains collectively referred as "Three Brothers" -- Jampelyang, Chana-Dorji, and Chenrezig.